knatten/CpuTimer/README.md

 Allows you to measure

 - Real time spent
-- CPU time spent
+- CPU time spent by this process
-- Thread time spent
+- CPU time spent by this thread

 Only tested on Linux and macOS